 Yes, suggestive selling should be custom to a diner’s specific needs and situation.
 But during a busy lunch rush, it may be difficult for servers to come up with spontaneous suggestions.

-Make it easier for them by adding prompts in your POS system.
+Make it easier for them by adding prompts in your restaurant POS system.
 For instance, if the customer orders the cheeseburger, do they want to upgrade their side?
 Do they want to add a cookie and make it a lunch deal?
-Adding these prompts in your ordering system will make sure servers ask these questions every single time.
+Seeing these prompts in your ordering system will make sure servers ask these questions every single time.

 When suggestive selling techniques are consistent and service oriented, your customers won’t mind paying a little more for the experience.
 At the end of the day, every dollar counts!